iilnreddy/Advanced-Regression/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
--Data understanding
+- <b>Data understanding</b>
 - Dataset is about the housing data, describes various features of the house and target variable is SalePrice
 - the shape of the data is (1460, 81), with 1460 rows and 81 features including target variable.
 - we have 38 - numeric  and 43 categorical features
--Preperation
+- <b>Preperation</b>
-- EDA
+- <b>EDA</b>
-- Model
+- <b>Model</b>
 - Verification of assumptions of linear Regression